PLD Support

 • Movement & Motor

 • Which standardised assessment does PLD recommend?
+Is there a list which can guide schools in their selection process?

 • There is so much confusion surrounding sight words.
 Do you have any tips?